Missionary: Criticism

 Contact of Christian missionaries with isolated tribes is asserted as a cause of the extinction of some tribes, such as extinction from infections and even simple diseases such as flu, to which many tribes have no immunity.
 Documented cases of European contact with isolated tribes show rapid health deterioration, such as the Nambikwara tribe.

-Christian missionary work is criticized as a form of colonialism.
+Christian missionary work is criticized by some as a form of colonialism.
 Some Christian missionary thinkers have recognized complicity between colonialism and missions with roots in 'colonial paternalism'.

 Aspects of Christian missionary activity have come under criticism, including concerns about a lack of respect for other cultures.
 The potential destruction of social structure among the converts is also a concern.
 The Huaorani people of Amazonian Ecuador have had a well-documented mixed relation with Evangelical Christian missionaries and the contacts they brought to their communities, which some have argued led to the dissolving of unique Huaorani tribes and cultural practices.

 Impact of missions

-John D. Woodberry argued that missions are parts of the roots of international liberal democracy however a 2020 study by Elena Nikolova and Jakub Polansky replicated Woodberry's analysis using twenty-six alternative democracy measures and a more extensive time period over which the democracy measures are averaged, and did not come to the same conclusion.
+John D. Woodberry argued that missions are parts of the roots of international liberal democracy; however, a 2020 study by Elena Nikolova and Jakub Polansky replicated Woodberry's analysis using twenty-six alternative democracy measures and a more extensive time period over which the democracy measures are averaged, and did not come to the same conclusion.

 A 2017 study found that areas of colonial Mexico that had Mendicant missions have higher rates of literacy and educational attainment today than regions that did not have missions.
 Areas that had Jesuit missions are today indistinct from the areas that had no missions.
 The study also found that "the share of Catholics is higher in regions where Catholic missions of any kind were a historical present."

 A 2016 study found that regions in Sub-Saharan Africa that Protestant missionaries brought printing presses to are today "associated with higher newspaper readership, trust, education, and political participation."